Build a Virtual Disk Image¶

 element for the vmdk

 image format.
-In the
+The

 IDE controller: